py5coding/py5book/integrations/shapely.md

 you are working with multiple shapes, all with different sizes, using this feature may create confusing problems for you to debug.
-It is better to use Shapely shapes with py5's coordinate system in mind and ignore how Shapely orients shapes when it displays them in this notebook.
+It is better to use Shapely shapes with py5's coordinate system in mind and ignore how Shapely orientates shapes when it displays them in this notebook.

 Internally, the `flip_y_axis` keyword argument is using the following Shapely code to flip the object relative to the object's center.
 This code